simple-as-fuck/laravel-performance-log/.github/README.md

 ## Http middleware usage

-For http request time logging you must register `PerformanceMiddleware`.
+For http request time logging you must register `SimpleAsFuck\PerformanceLog\Middleware\LaravelMiddleware`.
 Look at [laravel documentation](https://laravel.com/docs/middleware) how to use laravel middlewares.

 Recommended usage is register middleware as [global](https://laravel.com/docs/middleware#global-middleware) on **first position** and all of your request will be measured.

-If you want register middleware on route group you must configure [middleware priority](https://laravel.com/docs/middleware#sorting-middleware) and put `PerformanceMiddleware` on **first position**.
+If you want register middleware on route group you should configure [middleware priority](https://laravel.com/docs/middleware#sorting-middleware) and put `SimpleAsFuck\PerformanceLog\Middleware\LaravelMiddleware` on **first position**.

 ## Thresholds overwrite